Joseph Kabila: Early life and education (1971–1996)

-Kabila's childhood coincided with the low point of his father's political and military career.
-He was raised in relative remoteness, with few records of his early days.
-Kabila attended a primary school organized by his father's rebel forces, before moving to Tanzania where he completed primary and secondary school.
-Due to his father's status as an enemy of Zairean strongman Mobutu Sese Seko, Kabila posed as a Tanzanian in his school years to avoid detection by Zairean intelligence agents.
+Kabila attended a primary school organized by his father's rebel forces, before moving to Tanzania in the late 1970s, where he completed primary and secondary school, in Mbeya and Dar es Salaam.
+Due to his father's status as an enemy of Zairean strongman Mobutu Sese Seko, Kabila posed as a member of the Tanzanian Fipa people in his school years to avoid detection by Zairean intelligence agents.
+Having been raised outside the DRC, he only spoke English and Swahili fluently when he was young, and by the time he became president he was not fluent in either French, the DRC's official language, or Lingala, a common language in Kinshasa.